endeepak/rspec-multi-mock/README.md

 If you are already using multiple mock frameworks with just one mock framework configured in spec runner, the mocks may not be working completely as you expected.

 * The expectations set using the un-configured mocking framework will not be verified.
 * The methods mocked or stubbed using the un-configured mocking framework will not be cleaned up after the spec run is completed.
-This becomes a serious issue if it is a class method.
+This becomes a serious issue if it is a class method

-## Limitations

-* RR ad Not-A-Mock can not be used together since both frameworks have different implementation of 'have_received' matcher.
-This is true for any two frameworks with similar interface and different implementations.